Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Information-based Complexity

 \begin{restatable}[Lower bound for sampling with stochastic evaluation points]{theorem}{thmLowerStochSampling} There exists a constant $c_{m, d} > 0$ such that for $B > 0$ and $n \in \bbN$ with $Bn^{-m/d} \geq c_{m, d}(1 + \log(n))$, we have

 \end{restatable}

 The proof of \Cref{thm:lower_stoch_sampling} in \Cref{sec:appendix:stochastic_points} uses the classical approach of hiding a bump, although explicitly exploiting the relation to optimization via \Cref{prop:opt_by_apx_sampling} might also work.
 Proving lower bounds for sampling with stochastic points outside of the optimization regime seems difficult.
-Indeed, when restricting the function class a bit further, we can even achieve zero error: \begin{restatable}{proposition}{propExactSampling} Consider the function class $\calF \equalDef \{f \in C(\calX) \mid \|f\|_\infty \leq \log(3/2), L_f = 0\}$.
-Then,
+Indeed, when restricting the function class a bit further, we can even achieve zero error: \begin{restatable}{proposition}{propExactSampling} Let $\calF \equalDef \{f \in C(\calX) \mid \|f\|_\infty \leq \log(3/2), L_f = 0\}$.
+Then, for all $n \geq 1$,